- The HPS Houses

 News! - Please check back for regular updates

-- We will be starting our Forest School sessions on Friday 22nd September - Don't forget your wellies!!
+- Our Forest School sessions are every Friday morning - Don't forget your wellies!!

 - Could each child please bring a named water bottle in to school.
 We will rinse and fill the bottles every morning with fresh drinking water, sending them home on Fridays for a good clean.